niteshbalusu11/BOS-Commands-Document/README.md

 <br></br>
 <br></br>

+### chain-deposit
-4. `bos chain-deposit`: Generates address and QR code to deposit funds to your onchain wallet.
+Generates address and QR code to deposit funds to your onchain wallet.
 - Options:
   - `amount`: generate an address to deposit a specific amount. `bos chain-deposit 100000`.
    <br></br>